 Pets require food, water, shelter, vaccines, yearly exams, monthly preventative care and other veterinary care.
 Proper care can add up.
 Are you ready for the additional expenses of caring for a pet?
 Learn more at https://www.petfinder.com/pet-adoption/dog-adoption/annual-dog-care-costs/

 Pets require time, training, patience and adjustments to your lifestyle.
 Are you ready for the additional responsibility of caring for a pet?
 Learn more at http://www.humanesociety.org/animals/dogs/tips/bringing_new_dog_home.html

 Choosing a Pet

 It’s important to think carefully about your lifestyle and choose a pet that’s a good match for you and your family.
-Too often, we "fall in love with a cute face,", only to be disappointed when we realize the animal we have selected is too active, sedate or challenging for our household.
-To learn about an animal, speak with shelter staff, ask to review the pet’s assessment form or speak with their foster caretaker.
-(To speak with a foster caretaker, we ask that you complete a Contact Request Form and a caretaker will respond to you promptly.)
+Too often, we “fall in love with a cute face,” only to be disappointed when we realize the animal we have selected is too active, sedate or challenging for our household.
+To learn about an animal, speak with shelter staff and ask for information about the pet’s history, behavior, routine, and disposition.

 How Does the Adoption Process Work?

 1. Visit the shelter to meet pets who are ready for adoption.
 You can also see our adoptable pets at lchspets.org or on Petfinder.com

 2. When you arrive at the shelter, a staff member will help you learn more about the animals, introduce you to animals and help you select an animal that is a good match for your family.
 This information will be captured on an Adoption Questionnaire.